autogoal/board/README.md

-# board
+# AutoGOAL Board

-A streamlit-powered visualization and analysis tool for AutoGOAL experiments.
+> A streamlit-powered visualization and analysis tool for [AutoGOAL](https://autogoal.github.io) experiments.